Christiana Axelsen - Director, modern, ballet

 Whitney Mayer began dancing at age three and received classical ballet training from the Greensboro Ballet in NC.
 She also attended summer intensives with North Carolina School of the Arts, Charlotte City Ballet, and Charlotte Ballet (formerly NC Dance Theatre).
 While earning her B.S. in Interior Design at Appalachian State University in Boone, NC, she continued performing with the Appalachian Dance Ensemble and later studied with Ballet Spartanburg in SC.
 In the summer of 2012, Whitney and her husband, Matthew, moved to Bainbridge Island.
 Whitney worked as an interior designer for Furnish Bainbridge before launching her own interior design business, Swan Studio Interiors. www.swanstudiointeriors.com She has continued her love of performing with roles in A Chorus Line and The Drowsy Chaperone at Bainbridge Performing Arts.
 Whitney is incredibly grateful to share her love of ballet with her BDC students.

-Gary Reed - Modern, jazz, intro to movement, outreach
+Gary Reed - intro to movement, Modern, jazz, composition, outreach program director

 Danielle Zack is the Pilates Director at the Seattle Athletic Club and has been teaching Pilates since 1999.
 Prior to becoming a Pilates Instructor, Danielle received her B.F.A. in Dance from Stephens College in Columbia, MO in 1998.
 She studied anatomy and kinesiology, along with ballet, modern dance, African, Flamenco, East Indian, Tap, and Jazz.
 After the whirlwind of this intensive three-year accelerated program, Danielle realized that her body had survived without any injuries, despite the demanding physical challenges.
 In fact, she was enjoying the strength and flexibility and long, lean muscles and attributed it to the daily Pilates classes.
 Inspired by her love of dance, Danielle brings energy and artistry to her hands-on style of teaching.
 She studied with brilliant teachers around the country, from Janice Dulak in Columbia, to Juanita Lopez in the windy city, and finally Lori Coleman-Brown from Seattle.
 She is eternally grateful for her primary Pilates education with the first generation teacher Romana Kryzanowska and her daughter, Sari Mejia Santos.